sledgehammer/core/Readme.md

 ## Configuration

-If no `ENVIRONMENT` constant has been defined, Sledgehammer will look at the value of `$_SERVER['APPLICATION_ENV']`.
+If no `\Sledgehammer\ENVIRONMENT` constant has been defined, Sledgehammer will look at the value of `$_SERVER['APPLICATION_ENV']`.
 If this isn't found either, the default fallback is "production"

 You can set the `APPLICATION_ENV` by adding `SetEnv APPLICATION_ENV development` to the `.htaccess` or `httpd.conf`:

-You can force an environment by defining the ENVIRONMENT constant before including "vendor/autoload.php"
+You can force an environment by defining the \Sledgehammer\ENVIRONMENT constant before including "vendor/autoload.php"

 ## ErrorHandler